Process Ownership & Management

 Process Manager: A process manager is typically:

-- A mid-level manager who reports to the process owner and works with the process team to ensure that the process is performing as expected.
+- Reports to the process owner and works with the process team to ensure that the process is performing as expected.

 - Responsible for managing the day-to-day operations of a particular business process.